swannodette/baduk/_posts/2016-12-28-cho-hun-hyun-games.markdown

 Identified as a prodigy at young age, Cho was sent from Korea to Japan to study with the best.
 Cho came under the tutelage of [Segoe Kensaku](http://senseis.xmp.net/?SegoeKensaku).
-Yes, the very same Segoe Kensaku that took in a young Chinese prodigy some forty years earlier who later became known as Go Seigen.
+Yes, the very same Segoe Kensaku that took in a young Chinese prodigy some thirty-five years earlier who later became known as Go Seigen.
 For more information about that I highly recommend [Fairbairn's Kamakura](http://senseis.xmp.net/?KamakuraTheBook).